 Subtasks using the timed-grid-test field plug-in

 In any of the subtasks facilitated by timed-grid-test, you'll need to use the "start" button at the top to begin to start the subtask.
+The "start" button has a play symbol.
 As soon as you do, the play symbol will be exchanged for a countdown timer.

-To finish a subtask early before the time runs out, simply tap on the "finish" button in the bottom right.
-You would need to double-confirm finishing early for safety sake.
+To finish a subtask early before the time runs out, simply tap on the "finish" button in the bottom right (see the button with the checkmark).
+You will then be prompted to select the last item attempted which will be used for scoring.
+You can change the last selected item as needed if you make a mistake.

-Note: When you finish early the assumption of the timed-grid-test field plug-in is that every item has been attempted.
-The number identification subtask has no early ending rule.
+Note: The number identification subtask has no early ending rule.
 Rather, the assessor should give the child 5 seconds to struggle on a number, until the overall time limit runs out.
 The assessor then marks the last attempted item, if time runs out.
-The "finish" button is only to be used when the child is faster than the allotted time.

 |If you administer EGMA in a right-to-left language, please contact us as below.|